Seneca-BSA/bsa/docs/aig240/lab2.md

          * /turtle1/teleport_absolute
          * /turtle1/teleport_relative

-1. Run the same comand on the `/teleop_turtle` node and see the difference.
+1. Run the same command on the `/teleop_turtle` node and see the difference.

 ### Understanding ROS Topics